adopted-ember-addons/ember-electron/tests/dummy/app/templates/docs/guides/upgrading.md

 ### code/files/etc

-Anything else that was in the `ember-electron` in 2.x should be "just files" -- `.js` files `require`d from the main process or `requireNode`d from the Ember app, or other files accessed via the filesystem APIs.
+Anything else that was in the `ember-electron` folder in 2.x should be "just files" -- `.js` files `require`d from the main process or `requireNode`d from the Ember app, or other files accessed via the filesystem APIs.
 So these can be migrated into `electron-app` however seems best, updating the references to their paths in other source files as needed.